5 ways drone footage improves your video marketing

 Here are a few ideas for using drone video to tell stories in specific industries:

 - In the world of extreme sports, use drone footage as a way to capture the story of an extreme athlete from above, giving a more holistic view of them doing what they love.
 Redbull has been using Drone Footage for years, for example.
-See how they do it with this behind the scenes video.
+See how they do it with this behind the scenes video (external link).

 - As a clothing retailer, you can use a drone to capture crowds of people coming in and out at your annual sale.

-- Personal trainers can use drone to capture outdoor group workouts, which is especially impactful in scenic locations, or at sunset or sunrise.
+- Personal trainers can use drones to capture outdoor group workouts, which is especially impactful in scenic locations, or at sunset or sunrise.

 5. It can make behind the scenes video more interesting